sriyogesh94/dcos-docs/1.9/installing/custom/configuration/networking.md

 ```
 ### <a name="#resolvers"></a>resolvers

-This required parameter specifies a YAML nested list (`-`) of DNS resolvers for your DC/OS cluster nodes.
+This required parameter specifies a block of YAML nested list (`-`) of DNS resolvers for your DC/OS cluster nodes.
 You can specify a maximum of 3 resolvers.
 Set this parameter to the most authoritative nameservers that you have.

 -  If you want to resolve internal hostnames, set it to a nameserver that can resolve them.
 -  If you do not have internal hostnames to resolve, you can set this to a public nameserver like Google or AWS.
 For example, you can specify the [Google Public DNS IP addresses (IPv4)](https://developers.google.com/speed/public-dns/docs/using):